Developmental toys and educational games for kids are relatively recent inventions. Do they work?

 On the negative side, there is evidence that

-make players more aggressive and less sympathetic to the plight of victims.
-In addition, there is research suggesting that
+playing violent video games makes people feel more antagonistic and less sympathetic to the plight of victims.
+There is also research suggesting that

 some kids suffer from video game "addiction."